acolangelo/jPanelMenu/README.md

 Check out the [example](http://jpanelmenu.com/examples/jrespond) of how to use jRespond with jPanelMenu, which includes a basic how-to, code snippets, and helpful tips.

+#<a href="#license" id="#license">License</a>

+jPanelMenu is distributed freely under the [MIT License](http://opensource.org/licenses/MIT), so you&rsquo;re free to use this plugin on any and all projects.

+And please, [let me know](http://acolangelo.com/contact) when you launch something using jPanelMenu.
+I&rsquo;d love to see examples of it being used in the wild!

 #<a href="#about" id="#about">Who Made This Wonderful Little Plugin?</a>

 jPanelMenu was created, and is maintained, by [Anthony Colangelo](http://acolangelo.com), a developer at [Happy Cog](http://happycog.com).